It’s hot out there and sometimes it feels like no matter what you do, you can’t escape the stickiness of it.

 - Make sure your ducts are sealed well, and insulate ducts running through unheated basements, crawl spaces, etc….

-- Get professional maintenance every year.
+- Get maintenance every year.
 It’s the best way to avert any major repairs down the road.

 Can I do something to my windows?